lzwjava/lzwjava.github.io/notes/2025-04-17-microcomputer-quiz-en.md

 ### Microcomputer and Interface Technology Quiz

 **1. What is the main architectural model used in most microcomputer systems?**
-a) Harvard Architecture
+* Harvard Architecture
-b) Von Neumann Architecture
+* Von Neumann Architecture
-c) RISC Architecture
+* RISC Architecture
-d) CISC Architecture
+* CISC Architecture

 **2. Which internal registers are part of the 8086 microprocessor?**
-a) Accumulator, Base, Count, Data
+* Accumulator, Base, Count, Data
-b) AX, BX, CX, DX
+* AX, BX, CX, DX
-c) PC, SP, LR, FP
+* PC, SP, LR, FP
-d) MAR, MDR, IR, PC
+* MAR, MDR, IR, PC

 **3. What is the difference between memory-mapped I/O and isolated I/O?**
-a) Memory-mapped I/O uses the same address space as memory, isolated I/O uses a separate address space
+* Memory-mapped I/O uses the same address space as memory, isolated I/O uses a separate address space
-b) Memory-mapped I/O is slower than isolated I/O
+* Memory-mapped I/O is slower than isolated I/O
-c) Isolated I/O can only be used with DMA
+* Isolated I/O can only be used with DMA
-d) Memory-mapped I/O requires interrupts, isolated I/O does not
+* Memory-mapped I/O requires interrupts, isolated I/O does not

 **4. Which of the following is NOT a data transfer mode?**
-a) Program-controlled
+* Program-controlled
-b) Interrupt-driven
+* Interrupt-driven
-c) Direct Memory Access (DMA)
+* Direct Memory Access (DM*
-d) Multithreading
+* Multithreading

 **5. What is the primary function of the 8259A chip?**
-a) Timer/Counter
+* Timer/Counter
-b) Parallel Interface
+* Parallel Interface
-c) Interrupt Controller
+* Interrupt Controller
-d) Serial Communication
+* Serial Communication

 **6. The 8255A parallel interface chip supports how many modes of operation?**
-a) 1
+* 1
-b) 2
+* 2
-c) 3
+* 3
-d) 4
+* 4

 **7. Which instruction type in the 8086 assembly language is used for loops and conditional jumps?**
-a) Data transfer instructions
+* Data transfer instructions
-b) Arithmetic instructions
+* Arithmetic instructions
-c) Control flow instructions
+* Control flow instructions
-d) Logical instructions
+* Logical instructions

 **8. What is the purpose of address decoding in memory systems?**
-a) To increase memory speed
+* To increase memory speed
-b) To select specific memory locations or devices based on address lines
+* To select specific memory locations or devices based on address lines
-c) To encrypt data in memory
+* To encrypt data in memory
-d) To convert data formats
+* To convert data formats

 **9. Which bus standard is older and was commonly used in early PC architectures?**
-a) PCI
+* PCI
-b) USB
+* USB
-c) ISA
+* ISA
-d) SPI
+* SPI

 **10. Which of the following protocols is used for serial communication in microcomputer interfaces?**
-a) SPI
+* SPI
-b) I²C
+* I²C
-c) Both SPI and I²C
+* Both SPI and I²C
-d) None of the above
+* None of the above

 ---